-- employ basic experimental methods in the analysis of phonetic data
+- Concepts and methods used in the quantitative analysis of speech sounds

 Lectures, Labs & Tutorials

-Assessments must be submitted in electronic format through the Moodle site before midnight.
+Assessments must be submitted in electronic format through the Moodle site.

-The Moodle site will contain links to course notes, lecture slides and to additional resources.
+The Moodle site will contain links to course notes, lecture slides, readings, and to additional resources.

 Course notes will not be printed.
 They contain many web links and interactive multimedia that are lost on printing.
 If you require a printed version you will need to print them yourself.

 The course notes will index a range of web sites containing useful information about the topics.
 Use these to help develop your understanding of the concepts covered.

 Each week a small number of readings will be set.
 Students should strive to read as much as possible around the topics covered on the course.
 Readings will be described as "Essential" or "Background".
 Where possible, essential readings will be made available on-line.

 The course notes also contain a 'Reflections' heading which you can use to test your understanding of the material.
 If you are confused by any of these, bring your questions to the tutorial.